Individual and Family Counseling

 For more information on our Peer Grief Support Groups, click here.

 Please fill out our Intake Questionnaire before coming in for your orientation session.

 Our Counseling Staff

 All counselors are state licensed mental health professionals or graduate level therapists working under supervision.
-Most of our graduate level therapists attend accredited local colleges and universities.
+Most of our graduate level therapists attend accredited universities.

 Tami Logsdon, LPC-S